 Having our partners and suppliers be a part of the conference team will help us better understand what kind of content matters most to them.
 At the same time, it would help us grow our skillset in organisation and finances.
 Involving our suppliers with the organisational team is especially useful as in addition to their knowledge and relationships, they may also add financial support to the event.

 At times, we should even think about cooperating with companies who are offering their services to the same target group but are not our direct competitors.
 Especially, as combining the knowledge and resources with them give all of us a chance to organise a bigger event.
 One that really helps to educate the market and in the long term grow our businesses.

-For example, in Nordics, there are multiple startup events that are hosted with all the major ecosystem players involved, such as Latitude59, SLUSH and TechBBQ.
+For example, in Nordics, there are multiple startup events with all the major ecosystem players involved, such as Latitude59, SLUSH and TechBBQ.
 They are all hosted by dedicated teams that have turned to various companies, co-working spaces and governmental entities.
 Those have given their insight as to what the local ecosystem would most benefit from.
-The key to their success is clearly defined time periods, which specify when they will be working on ideation, the creation of action plans and finally, the realisation of those plans.
+The clearly define time periods are the key to their success: specified when they will be working on ideation, the creation of action plans and finally, the realization of those plans.
 Additionally, they decide on who contributes to which phase and how much they contribute in the very beginning of the whole planning process.

 When to involve volunteers?

 In recent years, events have started to involve volunteers as part of their organising teams.
 This means that they have opened their doors to people who would love to help out without asking for full payment but instead work for free tickets, food and experience.